 The outcome of the appeal is final.
 Technical departures from these procedures and errors in their application shall not be grounds to withhold action unless, in the judgment of the Vice president for student experience the technical departures or errors were such as to have prevented a fair and just determination of the issues.

 The evaluation process shall normally be completed within twenty (20) University business days, after receipt of a completed request.
-Thereafter, the Dean of Student Wellbeing, or designee, shall make a determination to approve or disapprove the reenrollment request.
-If the reenrollment application is approved, it shall be within the discretion of the Dean of Student Wellbeing to require an additional letter of recommendation from the student’s professional practitioner immediately preceding reenrollment to confirm that the opinion of the treating professional has not changed since the date of the initial letter of recommendation.
-If the reenrollment application is disapproved, the Dean of Student Wellbeing shall notify the student in writing.
+Thereafter, the Dean of Student Experience, or designee, shall make a determination to approve or disapprove the reenrollment request.
+If the reenrollment application is approved, it shall be within the discretion of the Dean of Student Experience to require an additional letter of recommendation from the student’s professional practitioner immediately preceding reenrollment to confirm that the opinion of the treating professional has not changed since the date of the initial letter of recommendation.
+If the reenrollment application is disapproved, the Dean of Student Experience shall notify the student in writing.